The Jefferson Triumvirate of Williamsburg

 Mr. Wythe most definitely influenced Jefferson.
 He supported him, mentored him, taught him, and remained a friend for life.

 When Jefferson completed studies at the College of William and Mary, Dr. William Small recommended him to Mr. Wythe.
-So at age 17, he began as a law apprentice to Mr. Wythe.
+So at age 17, Jefferson began as a law apprentice to Mr. Wythe.

-Once he approached the bar and was approved to practice law, Jefferson continued correspondence with Wythe, who ultimately became the first head of law in the country.
-Of course this was down the street from the home on the Palace Green Wythe taught Jefferson in, at the College of William and Mary.
+Once he approached the bar and was approved to practice law, Jefferson continued correspondence with Wythe, who with his influence, became the first head of law in the country.
+Of course this was down the street from the home on the Palace Green Wythe taught Jefferson in.
+It was at the College of William and Mary.

 I've written a bit more on Mr. Wythe in a previous post, which you can read by clicking here.